17.4 PTC Cancer Life Phases: Treatment of Blood & Lymphoma/PTLD Cancers

 Planning and Preparing

 Facing cancer is a difficult experience.
 Knowing what to expect and understanding how to navigate this journey can help make this stressful time easier.
 There are actions you can take at every step of the journey that may help you feel more in control of your health.
-Use these treatment tips offered by American Institute for Cancer Research (AICR), for before, during and after cancer treatment below.
+Use these treatment tips offered by the American Institute for Cancer Research (AICR), for before, during and after cancer treatment below.